Richard A. Zogaib

 Email: richard.zogaib@fiu.edu

-An accomplished recorder player, he made history in 1995 by introducing the Alto Recorder to a performance of Handel’s Sonata in A Minor, marking the first reported use of the Flûte à Bec in a concert by “The President’s Own” since its founding in 1798.
+An accomplished recorder player, SSgt Zogaib made history in 1995 by introducing the alto recorder in a performance of Handel’s Sonata in A Minor, marking this the first reported use of the flûte à bec in a concert by “The President’s Own” since its founding in 1798.
+In the following year, he performed Corelli’s Variations on La Follia.